Acarospora sulphurata (Arnold) Arnold var. sulphurata

 Distribution: N - TAA, Piem (Isocrono & al. 2003), VA (Piervittori & Isocrono 1999).
 S - Camp (Aprile & al. 2002), Cal (Puntillo 1996), Si (Grillo & Caniglia 2004).

-Note: a species of dry-continental areas found on basic siliceous rocks, often on steeply inclined to underhanging surfaces near the ground, in dry grasslands, both in dry Mediterranean areas and in continental Alpine valleys below the subalpine belt.
+Note: a species of dry-continental areas found on basic siliceous rocks, often on steeply inclined to rain-sheltered surfaces near the ground, in dry grasslands, both in dry Mediterranean areas and in continental Alpine valleys below the subalpine belt.

 Growth form: Crustose placodiomorph